 Albaluk, Alubalu, Cerasus vulgaris, Cerezo Acido, Cerise, Cerise à Tarte, Cerise Acide, Cerise Acide Rouge, Cerise Aigre, Cerise de Montmorency, Cerise Rouge, Cerisier Acide, Cerisier Aigre, Dwarf Cherry, English Morello, Gilas, Ginjeira, Griotte de Champagne, Griottier, Griottier Acide, Guinda, Guinda Acida, Guindo, Montmorency Cherry, Morello Cherry, Olchi, Pie Cherry, Prunus cerasus, Prunus vulgaris, Red Cherry, Red Sour Cherry, Richmond, Sauerkirsche, Sauerkirschenbaum, Tart Cherry.

 Overview InformationSour cherry is a fruit.
 The fruit and stem of the sour cherry are used to make medicine and food.
 Of the more than 270 varieties of sour cherry, only a few are important commercially.
 The Montmorency sour cherry is the most popular sour cherry grown in the US.

 In foods, sour cherries are eaten as a food or flavoring.

 In manufacturing, sour cherry is used to make cherry syrup for drugs with an unpleasant taste.

 How does it work?Sour cherry fruit contains ingredients that are thought to reduce inflammation and serve as antioxidants.
 It also contains melatonin which helps to regulate sleep patterns.

 Uses & Effectiveness

 Insufficient Evidence for

-- Muscle soreness after exercise.
+- Muscle soreness caused by exercise.
 Some research shows that drinking sour cherry juice or taking a sour cherry supplement for 7 days before a long-distance race reduces muscle soreness after the race.
 Also, taking a sour cherry concentrate or a sour cherry supplement seems to reduce muscle soreness caused by weightlifting.
 But not all sour cherry products seem to be beneficial.
 Drinking a blend of sour cherry and apple juice doesn't seem to reduce soreness after exercise in runners or weight lifters.

 - Airway infections caused by exercise.
 Early research shows that drinking a juice blended from sour cherry and apple juice before and after running a marathon decreases symptoms such as cough, sore throat, congestion, and sneezing after the race.